Basic trigonometric Korovkin approximation for fuzzy valued functions of two variables: Introduction and Preliminaries

-The facts that human being met in natural world generally contain incomplete and unclear data.
+The events that humankind meets in real-world generally contain incomplete and unclear data.
 Researchers proposed many uncertainty theories(e.g. evidence theory, probability theory, fuzzy set theory) to handle imprecise knowledge occurring in real-world facts.
-Among them, fuzzy set theory was introduced by Zadeh\cite{zadeh} as an extension of classical sets and has been successfully applied to many fields of science.
-In mathematics a great deal of concepts in classical set theory are extended to fuzzy settings.
-Fuzzy Korovkin theorems are proved to approximate continuous fuzzy valued functions of single variable and corresponding rates of approximation are examined via fuzzy modulus of continuity\cite{ftemel1,ftemel2,ftemel3}.
-Moreover, approximation via fuzzy convolution type operators is also studied recently\cite{fuzzyfejer1,fuzzyconvolution,yavuzbukres}.
-In this paper we establish the basic trigonometric Korovkin approximation theorem for $2\pi$-periodic and continuous fuzzy valued functions of two variables and verify the convergence of approximating operators by means of fuzzy modulus of continuity.
-In the sequel, we introduce double fuzzy Fejer operators and double fuzzy Abel-Poisson operators via the concept of double level Fourier series of fuzzy valued functions and apply the results of Section 3 to double fuzzy Fejer operators and to double fuzzy Abel-Poisson operators.
-Uniform continuity of $2\pi$-periodic and continuous fuzzy valued functions of two variables is also achieved in the paper.
+Among them, fuzzy set theory was invented by Zadeh\cite{zadeh} and applied to many fields of science.
+In mathematics a great deal of concepts were extended to fuzzy settings.
+In particular, fuzzy approximation theorems were proved to approximate continuous fuzzy valued functions and corresponding rates of approximation were examined via fuzzy modulus of continuity\cite{fuzzyfejer1,ftemel4,yavuzbukres}.
+In this study we establish two fuzzy trigonometric Korovkin approximation theorems and apply established theorems to double level Fourier series of fuzzy valued functions by the help of some known summation procedures.
+Besides, uniform continuity of $2\pi$-periodic and continuous fuzzy valued functions of two variables is achieved through Lemma \ref{uniform1} and Theorem \ref{uniform2}.
+Now we give some preliminaries.